 Until you get used to the settings, use the following as a guide.

 Use HI to start foods cooking or to bring liquids to a boil.
-Surface unit will not turn red If good contact is made with bottom of pan.
+Surface unit will not turn red it good contact is made with bottom of pan.

-Use MED-HI to hold a rapid boil or to fry chicken or pancakes.
+hold a rapid boll or to fry chicken or pancakes.